wystemio/Durham_Master_Data_Science22/README.md

 In this week we will look at the mathematical description of randomness and probability, which is essential in understanding statistics, data, and measurement.
 Covers lecture videos 5.1 to 7.5

 - Week 4: More calculus and applications

-## MATH42715_2022 -- Introduction to Statistics for Data Science

-## COMP42315_2022 -- Programming for Data Science